As Cuba struggles to put out oil tank fire, questions about disaster response mount - NewsBreak

 The storage facility at the port of Matanzas has eight tanks.

-Sabines Lorenzo said the second tank exploded late at night on Sunday, spilled oil and spread the flames to a third tank and back again to the one where the fire ignited first, which is burning again.
-Previously, authorities had said they were able to extinguish the fire in the tank that was struck by lightning.
+Sabines Lorenzo said the second tank exploded late at night on Friday, spilled oil and spread the flames to a third tank and back again to the one where the fire ignited first, which is burning again.
+Previously, authorities had said they were able to extinguish the fire in the tank that was struck by lighting.

 Three people suffered minor injuries after the second tank collapsed.